sebsto/amplify-android-getting-started/03_initialize_amplify.md

 ## Initialize an Amplify Backend

-To create the basic structure of our backend, we first need to initialize the amplify project directory and to create our cloud backend.
+To create the basic structure of our backend, we first need to initialize the Amplify project directory and to create our cloud backend.

 Open a Terminal and change to the directory of your project.
 For example, if you created your project in the folder `~/AndroidStudioProjects/android-getting-started`, you can type: